-First 2026 Midterm Primaries Held in Arkansas, North Carolina, and Texas
+First 2026 Midterm Primaries Held in Arkansas, North Carolina, Texas

 In Brief

-Voters participated in initial 2026 midterm primaries across three states, including a Texas Senate race.
+Voters participated in initial 2026 midterm primaries across three states, signaling early party trends.

 Key Facts